mattdean1/contentful-sync-redis/README.md

 Where 'sections' is a multi-reference field

 ### Assets
 Contentful doesn't resolve assets when they are linked to from an entry.
 To deal with this we download asset objects in the `sync` method.
-These are stored as entries in Redis and resolved in the same way as any other link.
+These are stored in Redis and resolved in the same way as any other link.
 An asset object will look like the following once resolved:

 ```
 {